dhducpro/Project_2_Data_Visualization/Group_4_Project_2_Proposal.md

 | 4 | Report Writing (Methodology, Results) | Report Writing (Introduction, Discussion, Conclusion) |

 - **Member 1** and **Member 2** will both be responsible for regular peer review of each other's work during weekly check-ins.
-- In Week 4, both members will collaborate fully to synthesize all results into the final report and presentation.

----

 ### Week 1: Setup, Code Refinement, and Data Collection